nginx-proxy/nginx-proxy/docs/README.md

 > Safari Can't Open the Page
 >
 > Safari can't open the page "https://example.test" because Safari can't establish a secure connection to the server "example.test".

+> [!NOTE]
+> Prior to version `1.7`, nginx-proxy never trusted the default certificate: when the default certificate was present, virtual hosts that did not have a usable per-virtual-host cert used the default cert but always returned a 500 error over HTTPS.
+If you want to restore this behaviour, you can do it globally by setting the enviroment variable `TRUST_DEFAULT_CERT` to `false` on the proxy container, or per-virtual-host by setting the label `com.github.nginx-proxy.nginx-proxy.trust-default-cert`to `false` on a proxied container.

 ⬆️ [back to table of contents](#table-of-contents)